 Hiarcs Chess Explorer

 I do not recommend Fritz because it does not support UCI_LimitStrength.
-However, because Fritz is the most popular GUI, I will pass along this word of warning to those intending to use it to play against MadChess at reduced strength.
+However, because Fritz is a popular GUI, I will pass along this word of warning to those intending to use it to play against MadChess at reduced strength.
 Fritz provides many methods to play against a weakened chess engine (Rated Game, Sparring, Friend Mode, and Handicap and Fun), none of which are enabled for UCI engines like MadChess.
 All of these methods use a proprietary, non-UCI Fritz engine, no matter which engine is loaded in the GUI.

 To play against a MadChess at reduced strength, enable the LimitStrength parameter and set the ELO parameter to a value near your rating.
 This is less intuitive than the slider control or “match my playing strength” features of the Shredder and Hiarcs Chess Explorer GUIs, but it’s the only way to manually set playing strength in the Fritz GUI.
 Do not use the Rated Game, Sparring, Friend Mode, or Handicap and Fun features.
 For more information, see the User Guide.